100 Best Midwest Small-Town Getaways

 Jamestown The buffalo still roam at this frontier village full of Western history. discoverjamestownnd.com

 Medora Enjoy this western-theme-park of a town, gateway to Theodore Roosevelt National Park.
-Medora Musical celebrates TR's spirit. medora.com
+Medora Musical celebrates TR's spirit and stagecoach rides get you out in the country. medora.com

 Williston See a restored frontier fort at the historic junction of the Yellowstone and Missouri rivers. visitwilliston.com

 Valley City This town of historic bridges, buildings and parks rests along Sheyenne River Valley National Scenic Byway. valleycitynd.org

 Nebraska City Newcomers travel here to visit the striking Lied Lodge and the farm of Arbor Day founder J. Sterling Morton.
 They return for shops downtown and riverboat rides in nearby Brownville.
 Nebraska City

 Crawford Home of Fort Robinson and site of key western events, this town's Pine Ridge landscape entertains visitors with activities like hiking, biking and golf.
 Crawford

 Valentine A cowboy spirit prevails in a town that's the base for canoe trips on the famed Niobrara River.
 Valentine